-The Linux platform does not wait until all available memory is used before swapping pages to disk.
-Instead, it swaps pages based on how long they have been inactive.
-Increasing the swappiness value makes the Linux kernel move inactive memory pages to swap sooner than when the swappiness parameter is low.
+The Linux platform doesn't wait until all available memory is used before swapping pages to disk.
+Instead it swaps pages based on how long they've been inactive.
+Increasing the swappiness value causes the Linux kernel to swap inactive memory pages sooner than when the swappiness parameter is low.

 Administrators or users can adjust the swappiness setting on their Linux systems to accommodate specific workloads.
 They should keep in mind, however, that Linux memory management is a complex process, so they should try out their changes to ensure that performance has improved, rather than gotten worse, before making those changes more permanent which involves updating the sysctl.conf file.
 Earlier Linux versions supported only 0 through 100 for the swappiness parameter value, rather than 0 through 200.

 The process of updating the swappiness parameter is straightforward.
 But before making any changes, the user should verify the current setting by running the following cat command in the Linux terminal.

 The cat command -- short for "concatenate" -- reads the data in the swappiness file and returns the swappiness value.
 The file is located in the /proc/sys/vm/ directory and contains only this value.
 In most cases the value is 60 unless the setting has been changed.
 The following image shows the swappiness file in the /proc/sys/vm/ directory on an Ubuntu system.
 The file is also open in the system's text editor, which shows the single value of 60.

 The swappiness parameter can be updated either temporarily -- until the user restarts the system -- or indefinitely by updating the sysctl.conf file.
 The user can update the parameter temporarily by running the following sysctl command in the Linux terminal.

 sudo sysctl vm.swappiness=40